tytydraco/yessleep/out/The_Downstairs_Window_Wont_Change.md

 I bought this house off of a friend, he was moving into a retirement home (at my request) and he didn't have anyone else to leave anything to, so I offered to take his little backwoods haven off of his hands so that he could go into town to live amongst the civilized folks and finally get the help that he desperately needed.
 He didn't like that idea one bit, saying that it would be better just to bulldoze it and sell the land, though he seemed to be of two minds on the whole things, bouncing back and forth, only coming to a decision when it was time to shake on it.

-He was an old timer, with a back as brittle as glass and eyes that could almost see you if he squinted, and a mind that may remember your name if it was written on your forehead, but despite our brief relationship before his unfortunate passing, I would count this man to be amongst my greatest friends and the source of my ongoing dread.
+He was an old timer, with a back as brittle as glass and eyes that could almost see you if he squinted, and a mind that may remember your name if it was written on your forehead, but despite our brief relationship before his unfortunate passing, I would count this man to be amongst my greatest friends as well as the source of my ongoing dread.

 To start at the beginning, I had just come to this town looking for a piece of the wild United States that I had heard still existed somewhere out there.
 I first settled down with a job at the logging company here outside of a town (I'll be scant on location as I do not wish to be disturbed), it was hard work, but I was no stranger to it, and the trees were a welcome change of pace after spending so much time in the concrete jungle.

 That's where I met John.